ddev/ddev/docs/content/users/install/ddev-installation.md

         ```powershell
         wsl --install
         ```

+        Verify that you have an Ubuntu distro set to default with `wsl -l -v`.

+        If you already have WSL2 but don't have an Ubuntu distro, install one with `wsl --install Ubuntu`.

         If that doesn't work for you, see the [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-manual) and linked [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#installation-issues).

         If you prefer to use another Ubuntu distro, just install it and set it as default.
 For example, `wsl --set-default Ubuntu-22.04`.